Real Time Data from NSE, BSE & MCX is distributed to various data vendors as 4 different levels.

-NSE Real Time Data also provides a 20 level deep order book.
-This is actually a subset of the Level 2 Data and is called Level 3.
+NSE Real-Time Data also provides a 20 level deep order book.
+Actually, this is a subset of the Level 2 Data, known as Level 3.

 Level 3 provides market depth data up to 20 best bid and ask prices.
 Everything else in Level 3, is the same as Level 2.

 More details of the various Levels provided by NSE can be obtained from the NSE Website (Data Vending Info).

 Tick By Tick Real Time Data from NSE

 The Tick by Tick Feed is provided by the NSE.
 This feed consists of each and every order or a change in the order.
 It includes:-

 - A new order accepted & added to the order book